cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 You can also encrypt the data manually on the client side using [AcraWriter SDK](/acra/acra-in-depth/architecture/sdks/acrawriter/).

-Decryption on the other hand is done automagically: AcraServer will detect encrypted data and will attempt to decrypt it with all known keys.
+Decryption on the other hand is done automatically: AcraServer will detect encrypted data and will attempt to decrypt it with all known keys.

 However, there are some caveats: